 where $C^0\ne0$ is an integration constant.
 It can be rewritten as

 These geodesics are shown in Fig.~\ref{LiouvilleGeo3}{\it b} for $c=1$ and different values of $C_0$.
 They touch the singular geodesic $x^1=0$ at infinities $x^0=\pm\infty$.

-There are no third degenerate timelike geodesics on the $x^0$, $x^1$ plain because $d_0=d_1=d_2=d_3=0$ in this case, which contradicts assumption (\ref{ansdfg}).
+There are no third degenerate time-like geodesics on the $x^0$, $x^1$ plain because $d_0=d_1=d_2=d_3=0$ in this case, which contradicts assumption (\ref{ansdfg}).

-We see that first integrals of geodesic equations admit singular solutions which are not geodesics except symmetry axis $x^0$.
-In spite of their existence, one and only one timelike geodesic goes through every point of spacetime in a given direction.
+We see, that first integrals of geodesic equations admit singular solutions, which are not geodesics except symmetry axis $x^0$.
+In spite of their existence, one and only one time-like geodesic goes through every point of the space-time in a given direction.

-Now we consider timelike geodesics for the space-time with $\Phi>0$, $c=0$ depicted in Fig.~\ref{LiouvilleGeo4}{\it a}.
+Now we consider time-like geodesics for the space-time with $\Phi>0$, $c=0$ depicted in Fig.~\ref{Liouville0}.
 Singular solutions are the same as in the previous case (\ref{efgsgw}) and exist only for nonpositive $d_i\le0$.
-Timelike geodesics of general type are given by Eqs.~(\ref{afrdjg}), (\ref{andkcc}), and (\ref{esaqdf}), the only difference being the relation between parameters $d_0-d_1-d_2-d_3=0$.
-Timelike geodesics of general type on the $x^0$, $x^1$ plain are given by Eq.~(\ref{abdjkd}) with $c=0$, which can be rewritten as
+Time-like geodesics of general type are given by Eqs.~(\ref{afrdjg}), (\ref{andkcc}), and (\ref{esaqdf}), the only difference being the relation between parameters $d_0-d_1-d_2-d_3=0$.
+Time-like geodesics of general type on the $x^0$, $x^1$ plain are given by Eq.~(\ref{abdjkd}) with $c=0$, which can be rewritten as

 where $C^1\ne0$.
 Fig.~\ref{LiouvilleGeo4}{\it a} shows several geodesics of general type for positive $d_1>0$.